 PLAN CONCERNED ENTITIES TERM Initiate discussions on the possibility of lowering the costs while buying the securities issued by investment funds upon the investor's initiative and, if necessary, propose appropriate changes to the regulation concerning such marketing without advisory.
-MF Q4 2019
+Q4 2019

-3) Education of retail investors and investment consultants about capital market37
+3) Education of retail investors and investment consultants about capital market

 Financial literacy is defined as a set of knowledge, skills and attitudes necessary to achieve financial prosperity through responsible financial decision-making.
-The financial literacy of retail investors (consumers) is addressed by the National Strategy for Financial Education of 2010 (currently under review38).
-As part of this review, the role of capital markets could be highlighted for households with
+The financial literacy of retail investors (consumers) is addressed by the National Strategy for Financial Education of 2010 (currently under review).
+As part of this review, the role of capital markets could be highlighted for households with finances in surplus, particularly in relation to topics such as long-term investment or "savings", especially "retirement savings".

-36 The recommendations of the World Bank are: 1) Review the regulatory requirements surrounding direct marketing of funds' securities to encourage investor access to collective investments.
+&lt;sup>36 The recommendations of the World Bank are: 1) Review the regulatory requirements surrounding direct marketing of funds' securities to encourage investor access to collective investments.
 2) Review the securities distribution system and build effective supervisory actions with a view towards better comparing costs to the investor to performance returns and sanction abusive behaviors.

-37 The recommendations of the World Bank is: Launch a program promoting financial literacy, possibly including educational video series on capital markets for investors.
+&lt;sup>37 The recommendations of the World Bank is: Launch a program promoting financial literacy, possibly including educational video series on capital markets for investors.